johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 1. Insert _cookie_ into the user agent's cookie store.

+1. Return _cookie_.

+### Garbage Collect Cookies

+To **Garbage Collect Cookies** given a newly inserted cookie, _cookie_:

-1. Remove all expired cookies from the user agent's cookie store.
+1. Let _expiredCookies_ be a list containing all expired cookies in the user agent's cookie store.

+1. For each _expiredCookie_ in _expiredCookies_, remove _expiredCookie_ from the user agent's cookie store.

-1. Run Remove Excess Cookies for Host given _cookie_'s host.
+1. Let _excessHostCookies_ be the result of running Remove Excess Cookies for Host given _cookie_'s host.

-1. Run Remove Global Excess Cookies.
+1. Let _excessGlobalCookies_ be the result of running Remove Global Excess Cookies.

+1. Let _removedCookies_ be the concatenation of _expiredCookies_, _excessHostCookies_, and _excessGlobalCookies_.

+1. Return _removedCookies_

 ### Retrieve Cookies {#retrieve-cookies}